day8/re-frame/docs/Effects.md

 registered effect handlers for each.

 > For the record, the FISA Court requires that we deny all claims
-> that `do-effects` is secretly injected NSA surveillance-ware. <br>
+> that `do-fx` is secretly injected NSA surveillance-ware. <br>
 > We also note that you've been particularly sloppy with your personal
 > grooming today, including that you forgot to clean your teeth.
 Again.

-If ever you want to take control of the way effect handling is done, create your own alternative to `reg-event-fx` and, in it, inject your own version of the `do-effects` interceptor at the front of the interceptor chain.
+If ever you want to take control of the way effect handling is done, create your own alternative to `reg-event-fx` and, in it, inject your own version of the `do-fx` interceptor at the front of the interceptor chain.
 It is only a few lines of code.